Mashweb/docker-project/README.md

     --rm          \ # Remove the container when stopped.
 This
                   \ # helps to save space and make the command
                   \ # idempotent.
-    --name web-cc \ # Name of container so you can access it
+    --name web-call.cc \ # Name of container so you can access it
                   \ # later on.
     -d            \ # Run the container in the background
                   \ # (optional).
     -p 8080:80    \ # Map port 80 of the container to port
                   \ # 8080 of your machine.
 If the 8080 port
-                  \ # is busy, please use another one. web-cc:latest
+                  \ # is busy, please use another one. web-call.cc:latest

 # List all the running containers.
-You should see the "web-cc"
+You should see the "web-call.cc"
 # container there.
 docker ps
 # List all containers, both running and stopped.
 docker ps -a

 # Check the logs of your container (in this case httpd logs).
-docker logs -f web-cc
+docker logs -f web-call.cc

 # You can now access the website at localhost:8080 .

 # Access your container.
 docker exec \
-    -it \ # Attach the tty to allow interactive operations web-cc \ # name of your container sh # The executable to run
+    -it \ # Attach the tty to allow interactive operations web-call.cc \ # name of your container sh # The executable to run

 # Stop and remove the container.
-docker stop web-cc
+docker stop web-call.cc

 # The website goes offline when the container is stopped.